Financial-Times/origami/readme.md

 * __Standalone item__
 * __Parent of sub-level__: opens further navigation list with child options
-* __Controller for DOM element__: shows and hides a element elsewhere on the page, e.g. a 'mega-dropdown'
+* __Controller for DOM element__: shows and hides an element elsewhere on the page, e.g. a 'mega-dropdown'

 Where a _navigation item_ is both a link and a parent or controller for mega-dropdown, the default behaviour on click will be cancelled.